Bully for Steve: Plot

 Stan learns that Steve is too passive and resorts to confronting Steve as a bully.
 Steve quickly figures out the bully is his own dad.
-After a physical confrontation, Steve comes home injured and Stan asks him what happened and changes the topic to his own high school experience being bullied by a Greek student named Stelio Kontos.
-He also tells Steve that, as bullies do not just go away, he must deal with them.
+After a physical confrontation, Steve comes home injured and Stan asks him "what happened" which Steve tells obvious what Stan did, Stan changes the topic to his own high school experience being bullied by a student named Stelio Kontos.
+He also tells Steve that, as bullies do not just go away, he must deal with them, but when Steve asks Stan how he dealt with Stelio he says Stelio moved away.
 Francine opposes this approach, saying that violence is never the answer, so Stan threatens to beat Steve up further if he ever tells her he is being bullied by his dad.
 Francine notifies Principal Lewis of her increasing concern for Steve, and despite Stan's threats to keep Steve from telling, Lewis reviews the security camera.
-Francine finds out that Stan is the bully.
+Francine becomes furious with Stan when she finds out that he is the bully.
 Nervous, Stan flees from the school, with Francine chasing him, eventually crashing her car into his SUV as he tries to escape from her wrath.

 Enraged at Stan's actions, Francine tries to train Steve to fight back, but is unsuccessful, and Steve is unable to dodge Stan with an old lady disguise.
 Finally accepting that he cannot avoid being bullied, Steve decides to settle things at the school playground the next day at 3:00.
-However, instead of fighting himself, Steve hires Stelio Kontos to beat Stan up.
-Stelio violently beats Stan, leaving him bloodied and bruised to the point where he finally admits defeat.
+However, instead of fighting himself, Steve hires Stelio Kontos to beat Stan up and to give him a taste of his own medicine.
+The hypocrite Stan complains to Steve for not doing it himself (despite the fact Stan never did stand up to Stelio and not even now make an effort to fight against him), Steve says this counts and waits for Stan to admit defeat.
+Stelio brutally beats Stan, leaving him bloodied and bruised to the point where he finally admits defeat.
 After the fight, Stan is considerably injured and humiliated, but respectfully acknowledges Steve for overcoming his bully in his own way.

-Meanwhile, Reginald asks Hayley out on a date, which she agrees.
+Concurrently to the main plot, Reginald asks Hayley out on a date, which she agrees.
 They arrive at the carnival and encounter Jeff Fischer, who is working there.
 After engaging in a brief conversation with each other, Hayley and Jeff reconnect, with Reginald understanding.
 In another subplot, Roger attempts a career as a crime scene photographer, and finally achieves success with a picture of Stan's injuries from the fight.
 He is assigned to a "brutal triple rape right off the freeway" by Captain Crunch.